input-output-hk/Alonzo-testnet/Alonzo-tutorials/Validator_scripts_tutorial.md

 A validator script is used to lock transaction outputs on the chain.
 It is attached to a script output in the extended UTXO model and determines the address of the output.
 It must return positively in order for the output to be spent.

 The purpose of the validator script is to signal failure.
-If it fails it signals that the attempt to spend the output in invalid and therefore the transaction should fail.
+If it fails, it signals that the attempt to spend the output in invalid and therefore the transaction should fail.
 It indicates failure using the PlutusTx.Builtins.error builtin.

 Validator scripts are written as Haskell functions, which are compiled with Plutus Tx into Plutus Core.
-The type of a validator function is Data -> Data -> Data -> ()- a function which takes three arguments of type Data, and returns a value of type () (“unit” or “the empty tuple”)
+The type of a validator function is Data -> Data -> Data -> ()- a function which takes three arguments of type Data, and returns a value of type () (“unit” or “the empty tuple”).

 ### An intuitive understanding of a validator function.